KhronosGroup/Vulkan-Samples/samples/extensions/fragment_shader_barycentric/README.md

 layout (location = 0) in pervertexEXT vec3 inColor[];
 ```

-Depending on the effect chosen in the GUI `outColor` is calculated differently in switch-case statement, e.g. for color interpolation using barycentric perspective coordiantes:
+Depending on the effect chosen in the GUI `outColor` is calculated differently in switch-case statement, e.g. for color interpolation using barycentric perspective coordinates:

 ```GLSL
 outColor.rgb = inColor[0].rgb * gl_BaryCoordEXT.x +